rberenguel/bestBefore/README.md

 I collect way too many tabs.
 I hope this will help me avoid that.

+## Bugs, etc?

+Sometimes pressing the quick-set buttons does not work, but I haven't found out why yet.
+Every time it has passed I was in the middle of something else, and on the second press it works.
+A small annoyance I happily pay knowing any tab I didn't really need today won't be on my computer by tomorrow morning.

+Otherwise, I have used this for almost a week while improving the usage experience and I have been extremely happy with it.
+If you use it and find improvements I'll be happy to hear it but remember this is open source, and I created this extension _for me_ on the assumption nobody else might need it.
+So it should fulfill my usecases, not anybody else's.
+The best part though is that you can fork this repository and just install your own tweaked version manually just like this one.
+Freedom to tinker, freedom to change!

 ## Installing

 - Clone or download (remember then to unzip) this repository somewhere